|Funding opportunity||Institutional funding for U.S.-based institutions/organizations with 501(C)(3) status|

 Midwest: IL, IN, IA, KS, MI, MN, MO, NE, ND, OH, SD, WI

-Deadline: Applications are accepted on a rolling basis and must be received by JFNY at least 3 months prior to the project start date.
+Deadlines: For online projects, applications are accepted on a rolling basis and must be received by JFNY at least 1 month prior to the project start date.

 - Printing costs of programs, leaflets, and catalogs